pvelayudhan/ccm_benchmate/CONTRIBUTING.md

 + detailed description of modules
 + usage instructions for main classes and functions

-If you are using conda you can choose to inlcude an `enviroment.yaml`.
+If you are using conda you can choose to include an `enviroment.yaml`.
 Please use these names in and not something else to make sure that we are all in the same page.

 ## Code style